Use Aspirin to Whiten Clothes and Remove Stains

-- Whenever you notice that your clothes are taking on a gray or yellowish tone, dissolve five 325 mg aspirin tablets in two liters of hot water, and soak the garments.
+- First dissolve five 325 mg aspirin tablets in two liters of hot water, and soak the garments in it

-- It’s good idea to crush the pills first before you add them to the hot water.
+- It’s a good idea to crush the pills first before you add them to the hot water

-- Keep everything fully submerged, and if it doesn’t all fit you can add another dissolved aspirin in more water.
+- Keep the clothes fully submerged, and if it doesn’t all fit you can add another dissolved aspirin in more water

-- After the recommended soaking time, remove your laundry and rinse in the washer before setting them out to dry in the sun.
+- After the recommended soaking time, remove your laundry and rinse in the washer before drying them

 In the case of bloodstains…